Skip to Content

 Ants are one of the most common insects found in Treasure Valley homes.
 While Idaho has several species that regularly show up indoors, most enter for just a few simple reasons: food, water, warmth, and shelter.
 Understanding what brings ants inside makes it much easier to stop the problem before a full infestation develops.

-What Causes Ants to Come Into the House
+What Causes Ants to Come Into the House?

 Ants are highly efficient foragers.
 Once a worker ant discovers a resource, it lays down a pheromone trail that recruits the rest of the colony to follow.
 The most common attractants inside Idaho homes include: